 JSON_EXTRACT(item, '$.service_charge') AS service_charge_nested,

-JSON_EXTRACT(item, '$.discount') AS discount_nested,
+JSON_EXTRACT(item, '$.discount') AS discount_nested

 FROM